Everyone has a different set of needs when it comes to personal financial management.

 You’ll see all of your transactions in a single dashboard so that you always feel like you’re in control of your spending.
 You can set up recurring reminders to remind you when bills are due, create budgets that notify you when you’re about to overspend, and generate reports that help you understand your financial standing.

 - The Basic Plan is FREE.
-It offers manual imports, 12 budgets, two accounts, six months’ projection, but no automatic projection.
+It offers manual imports, 12 budgets, two accounts, and a six-month projection, but no automatic projection.

 - Super Plan costs $19.95 per month or $14.16 when paid yearly.
-It covers all Premium features, plus unlimited accounts and 30 years’ projection.
+It covers all Premium features, plus unlimited accounts and thirty years projection.

-- Support all Canada major banks plus 62 other banks in Canada
+- Support all Canada’s major banks plus 62 other banks in Canada

 - Great support for multiple currencies